appgawd/youtubeDownloader/README.md

 deactivate

 This markdown gives clear instructions on how to activate and deactivate a virtual environment.
+GUI will be added soon.